Azure/bicep-registry-modules/avm/ptn/virtual-machine-images/azure-image-builder/README.md

 ### Parameter: `location`

-The location to deploy into
+The location to deploy into.

 - Required: No
 - Type: string